Cascais-Portugal.com

 The promenade starts at the Praia da Torre and extends to Paço de Arcos, passing the Praia de Santo Amaro.
 There is a regular train service that connects Cascais to Oeiras and Paço de Arcos.

-The Oitavos Dunes Golf Course is considered one of the best golf courses in Portugal and is situated in a beautiful natural setting amidst the sand dunes of the Serra da Sintra Natural Park.
+The Oitavos Dunes Golf Course is considered one of the best golf courses in Portugal and is situated in a beautiful natural setting amidst the sand dunes of the Serra de Sintra Natural Park.

 This world-class golf course was designed by Arthur Hills and has hosted the Portuguese Open on several occasions.

 The Estoril Casino is one of the largest casinos in Europe and has long been a popular destination for the rich and famous.
 The casino offers a wide variety of traditional gambling games, such as roulette, blackjack and poker, as well as thousands of slot machines.
-The casino also hosts theatre performances and live music.
+The casino also hosts theatre shows and live music.
 During World War II, the Estoril Casino was a hive of spies, exiles and adventurers, and it is said that Ian Fleming drew inspiration from the casino for his James Bond character.

 Our most popular guide for Cascais and Lisbon